Wednesday 30 October 2024

 Sunday 26 December 2021

-Benexmart Irrigation Timer - Tasmota conversion
+Benexmart Irrigation Timer - Tasmota / ESPHome conversion

 Finding a cost effective Tuya water timer that can be converted, has been a bit of a hit and miss.